Terricing/NoteShare/README.md

 # NoteShare

-This is an app for sharing notes with other students
+This is an app for sharing notes with other students.
+Jaja